mooti/factory/README.md

 [![Latest Unstable Version](https://poser.pugx.org/mooti/xizlr-testable/v/unstable)](https://packagist.org/packages/mooti/xizlr-testable)
 [![License](https://poser.pugx.org/mooti/xizlr-testable/license)](https://packagist.org/packages/mooti/xizlr-testable)

-A small repo to aid in creating simple clean testable code without the need to use dependancy injection container.
+A small repo to aid in creating simple clean testable code without the need to use a dependancy injection container.
 It replaces the ```new``` keyword with a method call enabling you to easily mock objects.

 ### Installation